wyntau/angular-require/README.md

 `requireResolve` is the method you can use to take full use of `$stateProvider`'s resolve option.
-If you want to prepare necessary data before the controller injected in order to prevent page flicking, you can use this method.
+If you want to prepare necessary data before the controller injected in order to prevent page from flicking, you can use this method.
 ```js
 $state.state('demo', {
     url: '/demo',